krbnite/krbnite.github.io/_in_progress/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 ---
-title: Treatments for Categorical Variables with Missing Values for Predictive Models in Production
+title: Notes on Treatments for Categorical Variables with Missing Values for Predictive Models in Production (Take 1)
 layout: post
 tags: predictive-modeling statistical-modeling easi
 ---